aoighost/c_SaveInterestingFilesModule/README.txt

 DESCRIPTION

-This module is a reporting module that saves files that were flagged as being interesting by the InterestingFiles module.
+This module is a reporting module that saves files and directories that were flagged as being interesting by the InterestingFiles module.
 It is used to extract the suspicious files for further anlaysis.
 For example, you could use InterestingFiles to flag all files of a given type and then use this module to save them to a local